You can click on pictures to enlarge them

 Alpbach, typical Tyrolean village, enjoys an exceptional environment.
 With meadows and picturesque mountains, the panorama is breathtaking.
 Beautiful chalets, some of which are rather impressive, proudly display their balconies with armfuls of fresh and colorful flowers.
 It is completely preserved, which allows it to keep its character.
 There you feel so cut off from the rest of the world that you find it hard to imagine it could become urbanized one day, which is fully cheering.
 The air is pure and invigorating.
 It is the ideal place to practice hiking in an idyllic setting.

 Located in a region of lakes and mountains, Kitzbühel is a family town that offers various sporting activities summer and winter alike.
 But it is above all a world-famous ski resort.
-Unfortunately, we had not really the opportunity to visit it, because of the terrible weather mentioned in the rubric "Our anecdotes".
+Unfortunately, we had not really the opportunity to visit it, because of the terrible weather mentioned in the «Our anecdotes - Austria» section.
 However, during a brief lull, we realized with amazement that the same tradition as in Slovenian villages' cemeteries subsisted in small Austrian mountain villages as well: the inhabitants come to honor their dead's memory by placing candles and lanterns on the graves.
-Furthermore, the cemetery there is built around the Church, which also gives it some charm.
+Furthermore, the cemetery there is built around the church, which also gives it some charm.

 Zell Am See enjoys an exceptional location on the lakeshore with incredibly pure and clear water.
 Swimming there is very nice, but is not free as in Klagenfurt.
 The setting is idyllic and the place highly prized summer and winter alike.
 Mountains and fir trees reflect on the smooth surface of the lake where yachts sail serenely.
 However, the village itself has nothing extraordinary.